APSL/django-yubin/docs/settings.rst

 When MAILER_TEST_MODE is ``True``, recipient addresses of all sent messages are replaced with the value of the MAILER_TEST_EMAIL setting, before being sent.
+An additional header ``X-Yubin-Test-Original`` will be inserted, with the content of the original recipient addresses.

 Both, MAILER_TEST_MODE and MAILER_TEST_EMAIL, must evaluate to ``True`` to activate this mode.